GlPortal/contribution-guide/development/workflow.md

 # Workflow
 ## Issue
 - Find or create a github issue you want to work on
 - Split the issue up if needed.
-Anything bigger than 2 weeks is way to big
+Anything bigger than 2 weeks is way too big
 - It will be beneficial to refine the issue with the team before you pull it to *in progress*
 ## Work
 - Create a new branch that has the issue id as the name